 You Learn About Triggers

-Triggers are everywhere and come from many environmental, social, historical and psychological factors–and any combination of these factors can trigger substance abuse.
+Triggers are everywhere and come from many environmental, social, historical, and psychological factors–and any combination of these factors can trigger substance abuse.
 There can be a variety of excuses that we can give ourselves that will trick us into thinking that we can turn back to active use of drugs and alcohol.
 For example, you can experience an episode of depression or you can recall a past trauma that may be unresolved in your life.
 Additionally, you may be in an abusive situation, experiencing a conflict in your marriage or other relationship, or you may walk into a social event where drinking and/or drug use is occurring.
-As part of and effective aftercare program, you will learn how to identify these stressors and find healthy coping mechanisms.
+As part of an effective aftercare program, you will learn how to identify these stressors and find healthy coping mechanisms.

 Dealing with Cravings

 After successfully completing a drug treatment program, you will be faced with a lot of situations that you may not have considered during your stay in treatment.
-Whether it is getting a new job, starting a new relationship or moving to a new home or new town, it may leave you in an emotionally vulnerable state.
-Through the additional individual and group counseling sessions and continued involvement support groups through an addiction aftercare program, it can help you cope with these high-risk situations while keeping your recovery intact.
+Whether it is getting a new job, starting a new relationship, or moving to a new home or new town, it may leave you in an emotionally vulnerable state.
+Through the additional individual and group counseling sessions and continued involvement in support groups through an addiction aftercare program, it can help you cope with these high-risk situations while keeping your recovery intact.

 Thinking Through Relapse with Addiction Aftercare

 Many recovering addicts think they can go back to using drugs or alcohol with the expectations they can “handle” using these substances in a responsible fashion.
 The truth is that by resuming drinking and drugging, those who had some recovery time under their belt will experience unpleasant or dangerous outcomes such as an overdose, emergency room visits, loss of a relationship or jail time.
 A relapse prevention plan created in aftercare programs teaches participants to “think through the relapse” and visualize the potential outcome of a slip before taking that first drink or picking up drugs.